Treść główna

 What are molten salts used for?

 Molten salts heated beyond their liquid temperature range degrade into gaseous components.
 Combining different salts can lower the melting points of the salts and increase the temperature range where they remain as liquids.
-Depending on the temperatures required and the applications, different mixtures of salts are used.
+Depending on the temperatures required and the applications, different mixtures of salts can be used.

-The common molten salts you find used as a heat transfer medium are a mixture of two salts—60 per cent sodium nitrate and 40 per cent potassium nitrate, which melt when heated at 220°C. They remain as liquids in the temperature range of 220-600°C and decompose into nitrogen and nitrogen oxides at temperatures over 600°C.
+The common molten salts used as a heat transfer medium are a mixture of two salts60 per cent sodium nitrate and 40 per cent potassium nitrate, which melt when heated at 220°C. They remain as liquids in the temperature range of 220°C to 600°C and decompose into nitrogen and nitrogen oxides at temperatures over 600°C.

 Considering all these selection criteria, molten salts can replace water and synthetic oils as heat transfer mediums.

-Synthetic or thermal oils remain as liquids up to 300°C. While these are high temperatures, it’s not enough for the process heating of materials like waste tires.
-Moreover, the oils have low density and chemical stability; they’re also flammable and can cause high-pressure buildup, a safety risk.
+2. Synthetic or thermal oils remain as liquids up to 300°C. While these are high temperatures, it is not enough for the process heating of materials like waste tires.
+Moreover, the oils have low density and chemical stability; they are also flammable and can cause high-pressure buildup, a safety risk.

-• Salt baths: The molten salts are in an open vessel, and heat transfer occurs through natural convection.
-Steel heating and quenching use this system, where objects to be heated is in contact with the molten salt mass.
+• Salt baths: The molten salts are in an open vessel and heat transfer occurs through natural convection.
+Steel heating and quenching use this system, where objects to be heated, are in contact with the molten salt mass.

 • Direct heating: Metal assemblies use molten salts for direct heating.